-First, on comparing grants to loans, about 21% of households in our sample received loans (in loan villages), which is typical of other microcredit contexts, but of course far below the 100% take-up rate of the grants.
-The average loan size was 32,000 FCFA (US\$113).
+First, on comparing grants to loans, about 21% of households in our sample received loans (in loan villages), which is typical of other microcredit contexts.
+Grant take-up rate was 100%.
+Loans averaged US\$113 (versus grants of \$140).
+Both the grants and loans were timed around the crop growing season.
 Like the grants, offering loans led to an increase in investments in cultivation, particularly fertilizer, insecticides and herbicides, and an increase in agricultural output.
 We do not detect, however, a statistically significant increase in gross profit.
-Our treatment on the treated estimates of the impact of borrowing on the cultivation activities and harvests of those who borrowed are large and consistent in magnitude with our entirely separate estimates of the impact of grants on borrowers.
+Our treatment on the treated estimates on the cultivation activities and harvests are large and consistent in magnitude with our entirely separate estimates of the impact of grants on borrowers.
 Therefore, it does not appear that the lending process leads to dramatically different behavior on the part of farmers than cash grants.
 This is consistent with Crépon et al. (2020).